Binyumen Schaechter: Early years

-Musical Work
+Musical work

-His Off-Broadway music includes songs in Naked Boys Singing! (the fourth-longest-running show in Off-Broadway history, with a subsequent film release), Pets!
-(Dramatic Publishing), That’s Life!
-(Outer Critics Circle nominee), Too Jewish?
-(Drama Desk, Outer Critics Circle nominee) and Double Identity.
-In its review of Double Identity, The New York Times wrote, “Among [the show's] assets...is the ear-catching score by Ben Schaechter, whose wide-ranging gifts have buoyed recent hit revues like That’s Life! and Too Jewish?”
-His revue It Helps to Sing About It: Songs of Ben Schaechter and Dan Kael won the 2018 ASCAP-Bistro Outstanding Revue Award.
-Their song “I Can Tell Time” won the 2018 MAC Award for Best Song.
+His Off-Broadway music includes songs in That’s Life! (an Outer Critics Circle nominee), Too Jewish?
+(Drama Desk, Outer Critics Circle nominee) and Double Identity His revue It Helps to Sing About It: Songs of Ben Schaechter and Dan Kael won the 2018 ASCAP-Bistro Outstanding Revue Award.

 Schaechter has created and performed several Yiddish musical shows, some featuring him as a solo performer and others featuring his actor-singer daughters, Reyna and Temma (known together as Di Shekhter-tekhter).
 As their music director and piano accompanist, he traveled with the duo to Canada, Brazil, France, Israel, and Australia.
 A documentary concert video, When Our Bubbas and Zeydas Were Young: The Schaechter Sisters on Stage, was released on DVD in 2012 by Ergo Media.
 The video, directed by Academy Award-nominated documentary film director Josh Waletzky, was a featured selection in film, theater, and music festivals.
-More recent videos of Di Shekhter-tekhter are available on YouTube.

-Currently, Schaechter is music director and conductor of the acclaimed Yiddish Philharmonic Chorus (formerly the Jewish People's Philharmonic Chorus), a 40-voice SATB intergenerational ensemble with an exclusively Yiddish repertoire.
-They perform contemporary choral arrangements of classics, art songs, folk songs, holiday songs, and other genres, as well as Yiddish translations of popular songs and arias.
+Schaechter is music director and conductor of the acclaimed Yiddish Philharmonic Chorus (formerly the Jewish People's Philharmonic Chorus), a 40-voice SATB intergenerational ensemble with an exclusively Yiddish repertoire.
 Schaechter created most of the arrangements and popular song translations in the chorus’s repertoire.
-The chorus regularly performs in Merkin Hall at Kaufman Music Center and at the annual North American Jewish Choral Festival.
-They have performed in Symphony Space, Alice Tully Hall, Cathedral of St. John the Divine, West Point Military Academy, and Shea Stadium.
-The chorus’s live concert recordings are available on YouTube, including the virtual choir video of “Vaserl” they created during the COVID-19 pandemic.
-This is the first and the only Yiddish virtual choir video in existence.

-Schaechter is creator and leader of the Yiddish Song Workshop & Sing-along, an ongoing topic-based learning presentation of Yiddish songs over Zoom.
-More than a thousand people worldwide have registered for these sessions, which are partially funded by The Marinus and Minna B. Koster Foundation.